DhrumanGupta/WizemenZoomLinks/README.md

 # WizemenZoomLinks

+(BROKEN RIGHT NOW) (sad, they added learning objectives) I have the fix, but dont have time to implement it :/ Building it takes a long time, so thats also a reason 27-02-2021

+// Old
 **[FINISHED]**

 This will get all your zoom meetings from wizemen (psn, aravalli, gurgaon) so you dont have to login every time